 Editor's Picks

-- Chase Sapphire Reserve®: This premium card is best for frequent travelers who also spend on dining and want luxury perks like lounge access and comprehensive travel protections.
+- Chase Sapphire Reserve®: This premium card is best for frequent travelers who want to maximize rewards on travel and dining while enjoying premium perks like lounge access.

-- Chase Freedom Flex®: This no-annual-fee card is ideal for maximizing cash back on rotating quarterly categories, plus everyday spending on travel, dining, and at drugstores.
+- Chase Freedom Flex®: This no-annual-fee card is ideal for savvy spenders looking to maximize cash back on rotating quarterly categories, dining, and drugstore purchases.

 Chase Sapphire Reserve® Breakdown